 Your CV is a strategic marketing document.
 Create achievement-oriented and quantifiable bullet points to present your value to an employer.
-Within the professional experience section, begin each bullet point with an action verb e.g. Research, Analysed, Designed.
+Within the professional experience section, begin each bullet point with an action verb e.g. Researched, Analysed, Designed.
 Then elaborate on each of these by demonstrating how you took this action or why it was important, followed by the outcome and result.
-Visit our CCO Resources Library to see our recommended 1,2,3 framework for more details and a list of action verbs.
+Visit the BCO resources library to see our recommended 1,2,3 framework for more details and a list of action verbs.

 5. Tailor your motivations and passions

-Cover letters allow employers to develop a better understanding of your suitability for the position and it complements your CV by demonstrating your passion, suitability and motivation for the industry, company and role.
+Cover letters allow employers to develop a better understanding of your suitability for the position and complement your CV by demonstrating your passion, suitability and motivation for the industry, company and role.
 We recommend aiming for about 300 - 400 words, specifically addressing: 1).
 Why the industry and why the company?
 2).
 Why the role?
 3).
 Highlight the skills you have and that the company requires.
-Review our cover letters guidelines and template on CCO.
+Review our cover letters guidelines and template on BCO.

 6. Build rapport during virtual interviews

-Virtual interviews and assessment centres have become more common than ever before.
-A key thing here is to come across well even through the camera lens.
+Virtual interviews and assessment centres have become more common than ever before, so it’s important to come across well through the camera lens.
 Position your camera angle to aid your body language.
 Research shows that when you communicate, it’s the most important factor of three to consider – body language, voice and content.
 Body language such as eye contact, smiling and nodding your head can contribute towards building a good first impression during virtual interviews.
-You can also book a 1-1 appointment on CCO to book a practice session ahead of your interview.
-We can observe your BAR structure, the examples you communicate and all other elements of your answers.
+You can also book a 1-1 appointment on BCO to book a practice session ahead of your interview.
+We can observe your answer structure, the examples you communicate and give feedback to take you from good to great.

 7. Ace the “tell me about yourself…” question

 Most of us will have come across this infamous question during a job interview, but what are some of the best ways to answer?
 Share your background, motivation for applying for the job and also see if there’s a way you can make your answer into a short story about yourself.
-Research shows that stories are 22x more memorable than facts alone and are easier to listen to so it will keep your interviewer engaged!
-Watch our Career Webinar ‘Tell Me About Yourself’ with Steve Dalton, it can also be accessed through CCO.
+Research shows that stories are 22 times more memorable than facts alone and are easier to listen to, so it will keep your interviewer engaged!
+Watch our Career Webinar ‘Tell Me About Yourself’ with Steve Dalton, it can also be accessed through BCO.

 8. Identify competencies assessed